Bike Care and Repair

 Cleaning Your Bike

 Start with the frame.
-Use a bucket of soapy water and a sponge or soft brush.
-Avoid aggressive scrubbing, which can damage the paint.
-Rinse with clean water.
+Grab a bucket of soapy water and a sponge or soft brush.
+Don’t go crazy scrubbing — you’ll mess up the paint if you’re too aggressive about it.
+Just give it a solid once-over and rinse with clean water.

 Tire Maintenance